 Other Disease and Health Risks

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Due to military conflict, landmines, and other ongoing security concerns, U.S. (DOS), U.K. (FCO), Canada (GAC), and Australia (DFAT) advise avoiding travel to the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Low risk of attack by domestic terrorist groups exists throughout the country, especially in Kyiv and Kharkiv, Kharkiv Oblast.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Risk of violent crime (armed robbery) and petty crime exists throughout the country, especially in Kyiv and other cities, particularly in areas frequented by tourists, and near bars and nightclubs.
+Moderate risk of violent crime (armed robbery) and moderate risk of petty crime exist throughout the country, especially in Kyiv and other cities, particularly in areas frequented by tourists, and near bars and nightclubs.

-Scams involving ATMs, credit cards, and the use of distraction techniques to commit robbery, and false identity (such as criminals posing as police officers) have been reported.
+Scams involving exorbitant fees for products, the use of distraction techniques to commit robbery, and false identity (such as criminals posing as police officers) have been reported.